cho-regin/yabe/Docs/README.txt

 		  certificates in a unique .pem file.
 It's not required if it share the same direct CA as Yabe.
 		- Non standard uncyphered, unauthenticated ws:// can be use for test.
+		- Cyphered communication can be forwarded on loopback port for Wireshark traffic analysis.
+In order to detect BACnet/SC protocol Wireshark should listen first.
 		- Today on Windows 10 TLS1.3 is not operational by default.
 You should configure the system to accept it.
 		  Jump to Yabe source code trunk\Docs, get the "ActivateTLS1.3 On Win10.reg"